alexey-v-paramonov/sc_website/content/en/docs/platform/social_network_streaming.md

     Congratulations!
 Your radio station is now streaming on **YouTube**.

     Please note that when you stream audio to YouTube, the service automatically checks the content for copyright violations and may block the stream.

+## Setting Up Internet Radio Streaming on Telegram

+1. Prepare a Telegram channel or group.

+    You must have your own Telegram channel or group to broadcast—create one in advance.
+You will need the Telegram desktop app to configure streaming; the web and mobile versions cannot be used for this.

+2. Get the stream key and URL.

+    Open the channel or group you want to use and click the button at the top of the window to create a live stream:

+    {{< lightbox "/images/social/en/group.png" "/images/social/en/group.png" >}}

+3. Select **Stream With…** from the drop-down menu:

+    {{< lightbox "/images/social/en/stream_with.png" "/images/social/en/stream_with.png" >}}

+4. Copy the server URL and stream key, then click **Start Streaming**:

+    {{< lightbox "/images/social/en/start_stream.png" "/images/social/en/start_stream.png" >}}

+    An empty stream window will then appear:

+    {{< lightbox "/images/social/en/stream_1.png" "/images/social/en/stream_1.png" >}}

+5. Connect your radio stream to Telegram.

+    Open your Internet radio control panel.
+On the main page, where your broadcast channels are listed, select the channel you want to use.

+    A single radio station can have multiple channels, for example:

+    - 320 kbps MP3
+    - 64 kbps MP3

+    {{< lightbox "/images/social/en/channels.png" "/images/social/en/channels.png" >}}

+    Only one channel can be connected to Telegram.
+We recommend selecting the highest-quality channel.
+In the example above, that is the 320 kbps MP3 channel.

+    The audio quality of your Telegram stream will match the selected channel, although Telegram's servers may transcode it.

+6. Enter the Telegram settings in the control panel.

+    Click **Edit** for the selected channel.

+    In the settings window, open the Telegram section and fill in the required fields:

+    - stream URL;
+    - stream key;
+    - a logo image or video clip to use as the stream visual.

+    The uploaded logo or video clip will be displayed in the Telegram stream instead of regular video.

+    Once all fields have been filled in correctly, you can enable streaming.
+Select the checkbox that enables the stream, then save the settings.

+    To stop streaming to Telegram, clear this checkbox and save the settings again.

+    The result should look similar to this:

+    {{< lightbox "/images/social/en/tg1_mini.png" "/images/social/en/tg1.png" >}}

+    After you save the settings, the stream visual should appear in the Telegram stream window and broadcasting will begin:

+    {{< lightbox "/images/social/ru/tg_ok.png" "/images/social/ru/tg_ok.png" >}}

+    Congratulations!
+Your radio station is now streaming on **Telegram**.

+Please note that when you stream to Telegram, the feed is delivered through Telegram's servers.
+If listeners experience interruptions or connection problems during playback, these issues are outside our control.